 - i.
-IFRS 9: Financial Instruments to replace IAS 39: Financial Instruments: Recognition and Measurement. - ii.
+IFRS 9: Financial Instruments to replace IAS 39: Financial Instruments: Recognition and Measurement.
+The adoption of this standard has no impact on the Company's condensed interim consolidated financial statements. - ii.
 IFRS 10: Consolidated Financial Statements builds on existing principles by identifying the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent company.
 The standard provides additional guidance to assist in the determination of control where this is difficult to assess.
-IFRS 10 supersedes IAS 27: Consolidated and Separate Financial Statements and SIC-12 Consolidation Special Purpose Entities. - iii.
+The adoption of this standard has no impact on the Company's condensed interim consolidated financial statements. - iii.
 IFRS 11: Joint Arrangements is intended to provide for a more realistic reflection of joint arrangements by focusing on the rights and obligations of the arrangement, rather than its legal form (as is currently the case).
 The standard addresses inconsistencies in the reporting of joint arrangements by requiring a single method to account for interests in jointly controlled entities.
-IFRS 11 supersedes IAS 31, Interests in Joint Ventures and SIC 13, Jointly Controlled Entities Non-monetary Contributions by Venturers. - iv.
-IFRS 12: Disclosure of Interests in Other Entities combines, enhances and replaces the disclosure requirements for subsidiaries, joint arrangements, associates and unconsolidated structured entities. - v.
-IFRS 13: Fair Value Measurement defines fair value, sets out in a single IFRS framework for measuring fair value, and requires disclosures about fair value measurements. - vi.
-IAS 1: Presentation of Financial Statements require an entity to group items presented in the statement of other comprehensive income on the basis of whether they may be reclassified to profit or loss subsequent to initial recognition.
+The adoption of this standard has no impact on the Company's condensed interim consolidated financial statements. - iv.
+IFRS 12: Disclosure of Interests in Other Entities which combines enhances and replaces the disclosure requirements for subsidiaries, joint arrangements, associates and unconsolidated structured entities.
+The adoption of this standard has no impact on the Company's condensed interim consolidated financial statements. - v.
+IFRS 13: Fair Value Measurement which defines fair value, sets out in a single IFRS framework for measuring fair value, and requires disclosures about fair value measurements.
+The adoption of this standard is prospective and has no material impact on the Company's condensed interim consolidated financial statements. - vi.
+IAS 1: Presentation of Financial Statements that require an entity to group items presented in the statement of other comprehensive income on the basis of whether they may be reclassified to profit or loss subsequent to initial recognition.
 For those items presented before tax, the amendments to IAS 1 also require that the tax related to the two separate groups be presented separately.
-The amendments to IAS 1 are effective for annual periods beginning on or after July 1, 2012, with earlier application permitted. - vii.
-IAS 27 Separate Financial Statements (as amended in 2011) contains accounting and disclosure requirements for investments in subsidiaries, joint ventures, and associates when an entity prepares separate financial statements.
-The standard requires an entity preparing separate financial statements to account for those investments at cost or in accordance with IFRS 9 Financial Instruments.
-In completing IFRS 10, the IASB removed from IAS 27 all requirements relating to consolidated financial statements.
+The adoption of this standard has no impact on the Company's condensed interim consolidated financial statements.